Meteor Produces Daytime Bolide and Sonic Boom Across New England

 Carbonaceous chondrites: Highly primitive, have abundant organic matter and hydrated silicates.
 They give us information about the building blocks of the early solar system.

-Most of the meteorites originate from 4.6-billion-year-old asteroids situated in the belt between Mars and Jupiter, as such they are witnesses to the formation of the solar system.
+Most of the meteorites originate from 4.6-billion-year-old asteroids situated in the belt between Mars and Jupiter, as such, they are witnesses to the formation of the solar system.
 They may also originate from the younger surfaces of Mars and the moon however such meteorites are rarer.
 For example, meteorite observed in 1962 in Zagami, Nigeria is of Martian origin while the meteorite Dhofar 081 found in 1999 in Oman is of lunar origin.

 Chondrites are the most common meteorites.
 Over 85% of the meteorites reaching Earth’s surface are chondrites.
 They are the oldest primitive rocks that have not changed much since the birth of the solar system over 4.5 billion years ago.
 The Horace meteorite found in Kansas in 1940 is one such meteorite.

 Some chondrites are highly primitive and have abundant organic matter and hydrated silicates.
 They give us information about the building blocks of the early solar system.
 Called carbonaceous chondrites, they make up about 5% of meteorites that reach Earth’s surface.
 The Allende meteorite is one such meteorite with small melt droplets and a fine-grained dark matrix.
-This is about 4.56 billion years old from around the beginning of the solar system.
+It is about 4.56 billion years old from around the beginning of the solar system.

 Carbonaceous chondrites are samples from planetesimals, the minute planets from the early solar system that formed 2–4 million years after solar system formation began.